casqan/peer-2-peer-security/presentation/presentation.md

 - **Encryption for Confidentiality**: Encrypts media content using AES in Counter Mode.
 - **Message Authentication**: Uses HMAC-SHA1 to verify integrity and prevent tampering.
 - **Replay Protection**: Includes sequence numbers to prevent replay attacks.

+- Relies on DTLS for exchanging cryptographic keys during the WebRTC handshake

 ---